rmmartins/azure-for-itpro/README.md

 In my daily life with clients working as Cloud Solution Architect, I have noticed that many IT Pros have a large knowledge gap in Azure.
 In many cases, they have partial or incomplete information because they learn Azure on demand, in an unorganized/unstructured way without following a logical path of study and learning.

-Also, with the growth of the DevOps culture, IT Pro's and classic system administrators still not very familiar with DevOps cannot benefit from the benefits that this adoption can bring to their teams.
-So I decided to create this guide to serve as a reference for these IT Pro's and system administrators who need to learn more about Azure in a structured way and how to align this learning with the evolution of these professionals in the adoption of DevOps and introduction to CloudOps.

-It aims to be a useful, living reference that consolidates links, tips, gotchas, and best practices.
+It aims to be a useful, living reference that consolidates links, tips and best practices.
+I'm bringing the main questions from the customers to a simple list of structured topics.

 ## Contents